 Walter Carsen Prize for Excellence in the Performing Arts

-The Walter Carsen Prize for Excellence in the Performing Arts recognizes the highest level of artistic excellence and distinguished career achievement by a Canadian professional artist in music, theatre or dance.
+The Walter Carsen Prize for Excellence in the Performing Arts recognizes the highest level of artistic merit and distinguished career achievement by a Canadian professional artist in music, theatre or dance.

 The prize can reach $50,000 and is awarded on a 4-year cycle—in dance, theatre, dance and music.
 The prize to be awarded in 2023 is for theatre.